Mikanwolfe/mikanwolfe.github.io/about/index.md

 **Welcome to nekox.net!**

-Mikanwolfe is an Engineering (Robotics)/Computer Science (Software) student currently studying at Swinburne University of Techonolgy* in Melbourne, Australia.
+Mikanwolfe is an Engineering (Robotics)/Computer Science (Software) student currently studying at *Swinburne University of Techonolgy* in Melbourne, Australia.

-I will include a more detailed personal bio later.
+[If you're reading this then the author has forgotten to include a more thorough bio for the about page.]

 This site is both my personal site and blog about and related to projects and similar undertakings.
 This means that this site is a work in progress!